 Restricted stock units (RSUs) granted typically vest based on continued service.
 We value these time-based RSUs at the date of grant using the intrinsic value method, adjusted for estimated forfeitures.
 We amortize the fair value of time-based RSUs on a straight-line basis adjusted for estimated forfeitures over the service period.
 Certain RSUs granted to senior management vest based on the achievement of pre-established performance or market goals.
 We estimate the fair value of performance-based RSUs at the date of grant using the intrinsic value method and the probability that the specified performance criteria will be met, adjusted for estimated forfeitures.
-Each quarter we update our assessment of the probability that the specified performance criteria will be achieved and adjust our estimate of the fair value of the performance-based RSUs if necessary.
-We amortize the fair values of performance-based RSUs over the requisite service period adjusted for estimated forfeitures for each separately vesting tranche of the award.
+Each quarter we update our assessment of the probability that the specified performance criteria will be achieved and adjust our estimate of the fair value of the performance-based RSUs over the requisite service period adjusted for estimated forfeitures for each separately vesting tranche of the award.
 We estimate the fair value of market-based RSUs at the date of grant using a Monte Carlo valuation methodology and amortize those fair values over the requisite service period adjusted for estimated forfeitures for each separately vesting tranche of the award.
-The Monte Carlo methodology that we use to estimate the fair value of market-based RSUs at the date of grant incorporates into the valuation the possibility that the market condition may not be satisfied.
-Provided that the requisite service is rendered, the total fair value of the market-based RSUs at the date of grant must be recognized as compensation expense even if the market condition is not achieved.
+The Monte Carlo methodology that we use to estimate the fair value of market-based RSUs at the date of grant must be recognized as compensation expense even if the market condition is not achieved.
 However, the number of shares that ultimately vest can vary significantly with the performance of the specified market criteria.
-All of the RSUs we grant have dividend rights that are subject to the same vesting requirements as the underlying equity awards, so we do not adjust the intrinsic (market) value of our RSUs for dividends
+All of the RSUs we grant have dividend rights that are subject to the same vesting requirements as the underlying equity awards, so we do not adjust the intrinsic (market) value of our RSUs for dividends.
+See Note 11 to the financial statements in Item 8 of this Annual Report for more information.